-- 1. Daniel teaches us that we are living in the time of God's judgement.
+- Daniel teaches us that we are living in the time of God's judgement.
 God is our judge.
 Notice Daniel's prayer as it is recorded for us in Daniel 9.
-Should this be our prayer too? - 2.
-Notice that Daniel's test began, as it did for Eve in Eden, as it did for Jesus in the wilderness, on the question of appetite.
-It is not a coincidence that God's last generation must also gain victory on the question of appetite. - 3.
-Daniel has much to tell us about deliverance.
-It tells us that, even if we are put into apparently impossible situations, our God is able to deliver those who seek His face and put their trust in Him. - 4.
-Daniel has much to teach us about the importance of worship.
-Worship will be the issue that divides mankind into two camps before Jesus comes.
-Only those who resolve to worship God in spirit, in truth and in unquestioning obedience will be delivered when Michael stands up for His people. - 5.
-Daniel teaches us that God will vindicate His people.
+Should this be our prayer too? - Notice that Daniel's test began, as it did for Eve in Eden, as it did for Jesus in the wilderness, on the question of appetite.
+It is not a coincidence that God's last generation must also gain victory on the question of appetite. - Daniel has much to tell us about deliverance.
+It tells us that, even if we are put into apparently impossible situations, our God is able to deliver those who seek His face and put their trust in Him. - Daniel has much to teach us about the importance of worship.
+Worship will be the issue dividing mankind into two camps before Jesus comes.
+Only those who resolve to worship God in spirit, in truth and in unquestioning obedience will be delivered when Michael stands up for His people. - Daniel teaches us that God will vindicate His people.
 We do not have to become aggressive, defensive, upset, or frightened when we are persecuted.
-Daniel tells us that God is in control, He is our Judge and He will vindicate His people.
+Daniel tells us that God is in control and He will vindicate His people.